samsworldofno/ordered-jobs-kata/README.md

 Implementation in JavaScript, BDD (in the style of TDD as if you meant it) with Jasmine.

-To run the tests (with jasmine-node)
+To run the tests (with jasmine-node):

     $ cd javascript
     $ jasmine-node spec/